 Sarabeth Reif Miller, Retired Teacher at Kankakee Valley High School, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in art education.

 With more than 55 years of professional experience, Ms. Miller was a teacher at Kankakee Valley High School from 1976 to 2010, having held the same position with DeMotte Elementary School since 1972.
 Prior to obtaining these roles, she was an office employee at Hannon’s from 1969 to 1972 and at Jasper County Co-op from 1965 to 1969.
 Earlier in her career, she was an office employee at Little Company of Mary Hospital and Home from 1960 to 1965 and with Porter County Herald from 1954 to 1955.
 She received such accolades for her work from 4-H, the National Gallery of Art and was a Lilly Endowment Fellow.

-Ms. Miller began her career as a student at Valparaiso University, where she obtained a Bachelor of Arts in 1972. she continued his studies with the school, earning a Master of Arts in library sciences in 1977.
-She has also completed postgraduate coursework with Purdue University, Indian University, the Art Institute of Fort Lauderdale, Indiana State University, and St. Joseph University.
+Ms. Miller began her career as a student at Valparaiso University, where she obtained a Bachelor of Arts in 1972.
+She continued her studies with the school, earning a Master of Arts in liberal studies in 1977.
+She has also completed postgraduate coursework with Purdue University, Indiana University, the Art Institute of Fort Lauderdale, Indiana State University, and St. Joseph University.
 Ms. Miller was interested in education as her mother, Eva Margaret, was a teacher at boarding and public schools.
-Ms. Miller has been featured in Who’s Who in American, Who’s Who in American Education, Who’s Who in the Midwest and Who’s Who in the World.
-Now retired, she enjoys spending time with her family which includes six children, 18 grandchildren, 34 great-grandchildren and two great-great-grandchildren.
+Ms. Miller has been featured in Who’s Who in America, Who’s Who in American Education, Who’s Who in the Midwest and Who’s Who in the World.
+Now retired, she enjoys spending time with her family which includes six children, 18 grandchildren, 34 great-grandchildren, and two great-great-grandchildren.

 Contact Ms. Miller: